oplS17projects/2048-Game/HENRY_WALKER.md

 ### April 30, 2017

 # Overview
 My partner and I made the game 2048 in racket.
 The premise of the game is to match equal sized and colored squares with eachother to create a new square of a larger size or different color.
 The more squares you are able to match the more points you will earn.
 Once the game is lost the player will be able to store their score in a local leaderboard text file.

 I worked predominately on the GUI for this project.
 This proved to be a challenge, since I had little experience with making GUI's let alone making one in racket.
 However, I can't avoid working with GUI's forever and this looked like a great learning experience to get aquainted with how they work, so I eagerly accepted the challenge.
 I had to learn a lot of new material and made a lot of mistakes, often times having to completely rewrite larger portions of code.
 One example of this is my old turt_gui file, which I spent alot of time on only to find out that it wouldn't function the way we needed it to with user input.
 After porting the graphics to 2htdp/image I was met with another challenge, getting everything to line up correctly.
-While it was easy to do in turtle graphics, converting the array of squares from the Algorythyms file into squares which correctly lined up on the grid was definitely my hardest part of the project.
+While it was easy to do in turtle graphics, converting the array of squares from the Algorithms file into squares which correctly lined up on the grid was definitely my hardest part of the project.

-**Authorship note:** All of the code described here was written by myself.
+**Authorship note:** All of the code described here was written by myself, except for example 3 which both Tim and I worked on

 # Libraries Used
 I predominately used the 2htdp/image library but also used a bit of the turtle and universe libraries early on in the p